-To understand how good and bad experiences affect customer behavior, we asked 10,000 U.S. consumers about their recent interactions with more than 300 companies across 20 industries.
-We then compared results with similar studies we’ve conducted over the previous six years.
+To understand how the quality of a customer’s experience – whether it was good or bad – affects their behavior, we asked 10,000 U.S. consumers about their recent interactions with more than 300 companies across 20 industries.
+We then compared results with similar studies we’ve conducted over the previous seven years.
 Here are some highlights:

-- About 19% of the customers who interacted with Internet service providers and TV service providers reported having a bad experience – a considerably higher percentage than in other industries.
-Of the companies we evaluated, Spirit Airlines, Fox Rent A Car, and Super 8 deliver bad experiences most frequently.
+- About 18% of the customers who interacted with TV & Internet service providers reported having a bad experience – a considerably higher percentage than in other industries.
+Of the companies we evaluated, 21st Century, Comcast, Cox Communications, and New York Life deliver bad experiences most frequently.

-- We looked at the percentage of customers in an industry who had a bad experience and combined that number with the percentage of customers who said they decreased their spending after a bad experience and then used this data to create a Revenues at Risk Index for all 20 industries.
-Rental car agencies stand to lose the most revenue (6.7%) from delivering bad experiences, while retailers stand to lose the least (1%).
+- We created a Sales at Risk Index for all 20 industries by combining the percentage of customers in an industry who reported having a bad experience with the percentage who said they decreased their spending after a bad experience.
+According to this Index, TV & Internet service providers stand to lose the most revenue (6.4%) from delivering bad experiences, while utilities stand to lose the least (1.4%).

-- Investment firms are most effective at recovering after a bad experience, whereas TV service providers are the least effective.
+- When it comes to recovering from delivering a bad experience, Investment firms are the most effective and TV & Internet service providers are the least effective.

 - After customers have a very bad or very good experience with a company, they are more likely to give feedback directly to the company than they are to post about it on Facebook, Twitter, or third-party rating sites.
 Customers are also more likely to share positive feedback through online surveys and share negative feedback through emails.